PrincetonUniversity/SPEC/compilation_instructions.md

 ```

 ### Troubleshooting Anaconda install
 If using a newer version of python, `f2py3` is no longer shipped.
-If your system contains an old python install (for example from your OS), Cmake can find its `f2py3` and give try to use it to compile the wrappers instead of your environments `f2py`.
+If your system contains an old python install (for example from your OS), CMake can find its `f2py3` and give try to use it to compile the wrappers instead of your environments `f2py`.
 Test this by looking if you have an `f2py3` in your path: `$which f2py3`.
-The easiest workaround is to soft-link f2py3 to f2py so it is found first.
+The easiest workaround is to create a link called f2py3 that links to f2py so it is found first.
 ```
 ln -s ~/anaconda3/envs/spec_wrapper/bin/f2py ~/anaconda3/envs/spec_wrapper/bin/f2py3
 ```

 You might have HDF5 or FFTW environment variables set (for example for a VMEC install).
-This can throw off cmake, which we want to use only anaconda.
+This can throw off CMake, which we want to use only anaconda.
 ```
 unset HDF5, HDF5_ROOT, HDF5_HOME, FFTW, FFTW_DIR
 ```